myemural/C-Examples/README.md

 - <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1001">A1001 : Değişken Tanımlama (Defining Variable)</a>
 - <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1002">A1002 : Temel Veri Türleri (Basic Data Types)</a>
 - <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1003">A1003 : Sembolik Sabitler (Symbolic Constants)</a>
+- <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1004">A1004 : Rakamsal Sabitler</a>
+- <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1005">A1005 : C'de Tür Dönüşümü 1</a>

 # Orta Seviye Örnekler
 -